Aniruddh-0701/C-Programming-Basics/Looping Statements/loops.md

 </ul>

-<li> <strong>Increment</strong> - The increment part can be any expression that results in change of variable towards the condition.</li>
+<li> <strong>Increment</strong> - The increment part can be any expression that results in change of variable towards the condition.<br>
+The below three variations are allowed in the condition that there is variable change to offer definite loop termination</li>

 ```c
 i++ or ++i or i-- or --i // unary operation